 Still, despite the rise, this did not meet the expectations of many experts who predicted a stronger job gain – 185,000 to be exact.
 Why?

 Friday morning’s report suggests a slowing job growth, per the AP.
-Relatively, the number of unemployed Americans remain unchanged compared to the previous month.
+Relatively, the number of unemployed Americans remained unchanged compared to the previous month.
 Comparably, a total of 174,000 new jobs were added the month prior.
 In the past three months, the average jobs gain was only at 121,000 while the 12-month average is at 181,000.

 How does this affect housing?